 Bigad Shaban is an award-winning investigative reporter for NBC Bay Area.

-Prior to joining the Investigate Unit, he was a network correspondent for CBS News, based in Los Angeles.
-Shaban reported for CBS Newspath, the network’s 24-hour affiliate news service.
-In addition to providing coverage for CBS affiliates across the country and network news partners abroad, Shaban also filed reports for CBS national broadcasts, including The CBS Evening News, CBS This Morning, and CBS Sunday Morning.
+Prior to joining the Investigate Unit, Bigad was a network correspondent for CBS News, based in Los Angeles.
+He reported for CBS Newspath, the network's 24-hour affiliate news service.
+In addition to providing coverage for CBS affiliates across the country and network news partners abroad, Bigad also filed reports for CBS national broadcasts, including The CBS Evening News, CBS This Morning, and CBS Sunday Morning.

 He graduated magna cum laude from the University of Florida with a Bachelor of Science in broadcast journalism and a Bachelor of Arts in political science.